PDLT-University-of-York/test-split-site/docs/ultra/prepare-module-site.md

 !!!
 Tip

-    Students tell us that and well organised assessment information is extremely helpful to them, so a clear assessment section can be very effective to support their learning.
+    Students tell us that a well organised assessment information is extremely helpful to them, so a clear assessment section is very effective to support their learning.

 === "Update after rollover"